 A consultant from a large firm had been hired to assist DZS at the start, but was paid off and relieved of duties because I was able to handle all required work.
 I received an award for excellence and a standing ovation from the Board of Trustees at the conclusion of my two years of work, at which point $8,000,000 had been received and pledged, and a significant number of campaign prospects had been identified for the organization going forward.

-Among the donors with whom I worked specifically were, in order of size of gift, The Meadows Foundation, Inc., Kimberly-Clark Corporation, The Eugene McDermott Foundation, Crystal Charity Ball, The Kresge Foundation, Hoblitzelle Foundation, J. C. Penney Corporation, A. H. Belo Corporation Foundation, The Rosewood Corporation, O’Donnell Foundation, Boeckman Family Foundation, and others.
+Among the donors with whom I worked specifically were, in order of size of gift, The Meadows Foundation, Inc., Kimberly-Clark Corporation, The Eugene McDermott Foundation, Crystal Charity Ball, The Kresge Foundation, Hoblitzelle Foundation, J. C. Penney Corporation, A. H. Belo Corporation Foundation, The Rosewood Corporation, O’Donnell Foundation, Boeckman Family Foundation and others.

 I was honored when DZS committee member and legendary Dallas fundraiser, the late Charles C. Sprague, told me I was the best at running a major gift campaign of anyone he had ever seen.
 This was the beginning of my freelance major gift fundraising career.
-For a description of one portion of the DZS campaign, see my blog.

-Other Work in Dallas
+Other Late Work in Dallas

-Additional brief consulting activities were subsequently undertaken in Dallas with such organizations as the Parks and Wildlife Foundation of Texas, Dallas Urban League (now the Urban League of Greater Dallas and North Central Texas), American Red Cross of Dallas, The Greenhill School, and the Dallas Arboretum and a few others.
+Additional brief consulting activities were subsequently undertaken in Dallas with such organizations as the Parks and Wildlife Foundation of Texas, and when briefly with The Dini Partners, I worked with the Dallas Urban League (now the Urban League of Greater Dallas and North Central Texas), American Red Cross of Dallas, The Episcopal School of Dallas, The Greenhill School, the Dallas Arboretum and a few others.